gislab-npo/gislab/content/pages/workshops.md

 __Duration__: 8 hours
 __Target audience__: no constraints
 __Technical requirements__: room with table and chair for each participant
-__Language__: English, Slovak
+__Language__: English, Slovak, Czech
 __Number of participants__: 1 - 6
-__Price__: 0 EUR (doesn't include travel and accommodation expenses for one lecturer)
+__Price__: free (doesn't include travel and accommodation expenses for one lecturer)
 __Acquired skills__: after this workshop, attendees will be able to deploy a complete GIS infrastructure using GIS.lab Unit technology on their own
+__Registration__: by email to _ivan.mincik@gmail.com_.
+Include a details about number of attendees, their location and proposed date

 # 2. Basic GIS skills